 I wrote!
 Reader NotesGo to section

-The first art and science meeting “H2O-Horizontes Humanos en Observation” will be held in Argentina from 21 to 26 February, with the presence of 50 Latin American and British thinkers, artists and cultural managers who will discuss the possibility of generating works and projects where the works and projects are deleted.iacute; the boundaries between the artistic and the scientific.
+The first art and science meeting “H2O-Horizons Humans in Observation” will be held in Argentina from 21 to 26 February, with the presence of 50 Latin American and British thinkers, artists and cultural managers who will discuss the possibility of generating works and projects where the projects are erasediacute; you dig between the artistic and the scientific.

-The action will focus on Bariloche, the city with the most scientists in the country, until February 25, and on Monday 26 will move to Buenos Aires with free activities, open to the public but with prior registration, at the National University of San Martín (Unsam) and the Center Cultural San Martin.
+The action will be concentrated in Bariloche, the city with the most scientists in the country, until February 25, and on Monday 26 it will move to Buenos Aires with free activities, open to the public but with prior registration, at the National University of San Martín (Unsam) and the Center Cultural San Martin.

-This unprecedented initiative, which brings together artists such as Carlos Trilnik and Pablo La Padula, from academics such as Jorge Viñuales, from the University of Cambridge, to scientists such as the award-winning Rosarina Karen Hallberg, was organized by the National Secretariat of Culture, the British Council, the Invap foundation, responsible for radars made in the country, Unsam and San Martin.
+This unprecedented initiative, which brings together artists such as Carlos Trilnik and Pablo La Padula, as well as academics such as Jorge Viñuales, from the University of Cambridge, to scientists such as the multi-award winning Rosarina Karen Hallberg - was organized by the Ministry of Culture of the Nation, the British Council, invap foundation, responsible for radars made in the country, the Unsam and Saint Martin.

-“The idea is, on the one hand, to define what this field we call 'artescience' is about: they are not artists doing science or scientists doing art; and, on the other, to review the current situation, define where we want to go and generate collaborative spaces between the public and the private,” told Télam Valeria Zamparolo, Art Manager of the British Council.
+“The idea is, on the one hand, to define what this field we call 'arteciencia' is about: they are not artists doing science or scientists doing art; and, on the other, to review the current situation, define where we want to go and generate collaborative spaces between the public and the private “, told Télam Valeria Zamparolo, Art Manager at the British Council.

 The meeting “emerges as a place of construction around a new epistemological field, to see if you can work from the beginning on works where there are no boundaries between the artistic and the scientific,” adds Diego Pimentel, general director of Cultural San Martín.

-Not long ago, Sarraceno left spiders weaving his fabrics at the Museum of Modern Art in Buenos Aires (Mamba) as part of an investigation that seeks to reflect the infinitely complex network of individuals, species and elements that make up the universe.
+Not long ago, Saraceno left spiders weaving his fabrics at the Museo de Arte Moderno de Buenos Aires (Mamba) as part of a research that seeks to reflect the infinitely complex network of individuals, species and elements that make up the universe.

-Earlier, he had created a balloon-shaped sculpture capable of flying without burning a drop of fossil fuel, which earned him a step through NASA, and also cloud-shaped courtyards that, suspended 22 meters above the ground, people could tour in the Dusseldorf Museum in Germany.
+Before, he had created a balloon-shaped sculpture capable of flying without burning a drop of fossil fuel, which earned him a step through Nasa, and cloud-shaped courtyards that, suspended 22 meters from the ground, people were able to tour in the Dusseldorf Museum in Germany.

-In fact, one of the discussion tables of H2O in Bariloche is linked to childhood and will be held in La Llave, a municipal cultural center that works with marginal population to approach art and science.
+In fact, one of the H2O discussion tables in Bariloche is linked to childhood and will be held in La Llave, a municipal cultural center that works with marginal population on the approach to art and science.

-It will discuss how art and science impact society, with representatives of the Mapuche community and scientists from the Conicet and the Balseiro Institute.
+There will be discussion of how art and science impact society, with representatives of the Mapuche community and scientists from Conicet and the Balseiro Institute.

-“The stage of 'art science' today has ceased to be emerging to become constitutive of a form of thought that seeks to retrace fields separated by Cartesian thought -that which argued that one thing was philosophy, history and art and another science, based on reason.eacute; there will be a table focused on education,” explains Pimentel.
+“The stage of 'arteciencia' today has ceased to be emerging to become constitutive of a form of thought that tries to relicate fields separated by Cartesian thought -that one thing was philosophy, history and art and another science, based on reason -, that's why too...There will be a table focused on education,” explains Pimentel.

-Máximo Jacoby, from the Ministry of Culture, adds that “there are many channels of dialogue to rethink the future of creative industries, analyzing processes and using tools from the scientific and artistic field.”
+Máximo Jacoby, from the National Secretariat of Culture, adds that “there are many channels of dialogue to rethink the future of creative industries, analyzing processes and using tools from the scientific and artistic field.”

 “From public management we are responsible for creating spaces for a heterogeneous conversation that will help generate renewing questions,” says the director of Creative Economy of that secretariat.

-In fact, the presence in the H2O of this Directorate has to do with “promoting the extreme freedom that the moments of scientific and epistemological revolution have, in order to generate a framework capable of producing new questions and throwing away prejudices and common places consolidated in other times”, sums up Jacoby.
+In fact, the presence in the H2O of this Directorate has to do with “promoting the extreme freedom that moments of scientific and epistemological revolution have, in order to generate a framework capable of producing new questions and throwing away prejudices and common places consolidated in other times”, summarizes Jacoby.

-Meanwhile, for Alejandrina D'Elía, National Director of Cultural Innovation, “the central point is that the debate between art, science and technology is between the public sector and how that sector can work with this set of experts in possible public policies.”
+While for Alejandrina D'Elía, national director of Cultural Innovation, “the central point is that the debate between art, science and technology between the public sector and how this sector can work with this pool of experts on possible public policies.”

-Which, for D'Elia, “transcends the link between artists and scientists and covers issues such as infrastructure, team building, generation of new audiences and education.”
+Which, for D'Elía, “transcends the link between artists and scientists and reaches issues such as infrastructure, team-building, generation of new audiences and education.”

-The activities open to the public of the H2O will take place on Monday 26 February and those interested must register in advance at www.h2oweb.info.
+The activities open to the public of H2O will be held on Monday 26 February and interested parties must register in advance at the web address www.h2oweb.info.

-The closing will be from 17 to 19 in the Buenos Aires Cultural Center San Martín, located in Sarmiento 1551, where an Observer Committee - composed of specialists Nora Bär, Alina Membibre and Jorge Viñuales- will take stock of the H2O, and international guests will present their projects.
+The closure will be from 17 to 19 at the Buenos Aires Cultural Center San Martín, located in Sarmiento 1551, where an Observer Committee - composed of specialists Nora Bär, Alina Membibre and Jorge Viñuales- will take stock of H2O, and international guests will present their projects.